 This four season trail is designed as mostly accessible for all visitors, however there are a few small sections that some individuals may find steep or otherwise challenging.
 Its wide base, made up of packed gravel screenings, make it suitable for bicycles, wheelchairs and strollers; as well as activities such as hiking, cross-country skiing and snowshoeing.
 No motorized vehicles please.
 Enjoy multiple resting spots located on the trail that highlight scenic vistas and lake spanning bridges.
 Stop and watch a turtle sun itself or a flock of migratory birds landing on the bays.

 There are flush washrooms located on the south side, near the rental centre and a vault toilet located at the Hurontario Street North parking lot on the north section of the trail.
 Please be prepared with water and snacks.
 Watch for kilometre markers to identify where you are on the trail.

 Visitors can access the Vicki Barron Lakeside Trail (VBLT) using active transportation at no charge.
 While this community trail is free to use, the importance of maintenance and monitoring must be emphasized.
 By purchasing one of our memberships you can ensure the trail you love is kept safe for your friends and family, and enjoy the additional benefits of being a member!

+The 8.3 km loop trail can be accessed at for main entrances.
 Parking, access points and information about the trail is available at www.cvc.ca/vblt.